 Joint health support

-Some studies show that tumeric extracts can help manage joint discomfort.
-This application may use pure tumeric or tumeric combined with other ingredients.
+Some studies show that turmeric extracts can help manage joint discomfort.
+This application may use pure turmeric or turmeric combined with other ingredients.

 Support for healthy gastric function

-Tumeric can help support the digestive system’s ability to manage ulcers caused by Helicobacter pylori bacteria, according some studies.
-This regimen typically consists of daily doses of tumeric extract for at least one month.
+Turmeric can help support the digestive system’s ability to manage ulcers caused by Helicobacter pylori bacteria, according some studies.
+This regimen typically consists of daily doses of turmeric extract for at least one month.